 Introduction: the tone-police police

 We founded a roleplaying website in 2001 that quickly became one of the largest German RPG forums, with over 15,000 members.
-While I’m not active anymore, I spent many years moderating this and other forums, and it was rare that moderators disagreed about what was ok to write, and what was not ok.
+While I’m not active anymore, I spent many years moderating this forum, and it was rare that moderators disagreed about what was ok to write, and what was not ok.

 In debates about psychological science on social media, the question of what is ok to say seems much more contentious.
 One camp claims that there is a “tone police” that stops important scientific discussions, another takes the position that there is no space for personal attacks in scientific debates.